tristanmyers/detect_then_click/README.md

 # detect_then_click
-Detects twitch bonus ponits button and clicks using pyautogui.
+Detects twitch bonus points button and clicks using pyautogui.